keefertaylor/TezosKit/README.md

 github "keefertaylor/TezosKit"
 ```

- If you use Carthage to build your dependencies, make sure you have added `Base58Swift.framework`, `BigInt.framework`, `MnemonicKit.framework`, `TezosCrypto.framework`, and `Sodium.framework` to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.
+ If you use Carthage to build your dependencies, make sure you have added `Base58Swift.framework`, `BigInt.framework`, `MnemonicKit.framework`,  and `PromiseKit.framework`, `Sodium.framework` and `TezosCrypto.framework`, to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.

 ### LibSodium Errors